OctoD/godot-gameplay-systems/README.md

 # Install

-Clone this repo inside your `addons` directory.
+Clone this repo, copy the `addons` folder content inside your project's `addons` directory.

 Enable this plugin by going to `project settings/plugins`.